sharonhoward/llpp/README.md

 professionally-produced petitions that adhere closely to the formal conventions of petitioning language and use consistent spelling.
 Non-professional petitions from individuals of lower social status are more likely to

-- depart to some extent from those structural forms
+- depart to some extent from those forms
 - use unpredictable and inconsistent spelling
 - have less well-formed handwriting (which in turn made them harder to rekey accurately)